vanderstel/pop-corpus/README.md

 ```

-This is almost identical to the format that is used in the Rolling Stone Corpus (<a href="http://rockcorpus.midside.com/melodic_transcriptions.html">click here for an overview</a>), with one exception: in the Rolling Stone Corpus, both continuations and rests are encoded with periods (`.`), but the present corpus differentiates continuations with a tilde (`~`).
+This is almost identical to the format that is used in the *Rolling Stone Corpus* (<a href="http://rockcorpus.midside.com/melodic_transcriptions.html">click here for an overview</a>), with one exception: in the *Rolling Stone Corpus*, both continuations and rests are encoded with periods (`.`), but the present corpus differentiates continuations with a tilde (`~`).

 ___